Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### How can I try it out?

-Implement it yourself.

-Just kidding, we've provided a simple IDE called [Kaeon Origin](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/IDE/README.md) to get you started.
+We've provided a simple IDE called [Kaeon Origin](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/IDE/README.md) to get you started.

-Now get coding!

 ### The documentation describes four different things: ONE, ONE+, FUSION, and Kaeon FUSION.
 What's that about?